sabotage-linux/sabotage/README.md

 Run `butch` and look at the usage information for further options.

 `butch` uses build templates that allow for a high level of customization.
-`KEEP/butch_template_configure_cached.txt` is the base template used by Sabotage.
+`KEEP/butch_build_template.txt` is the base template used by Sabotage.
 It provides a tuned `config.cache` for faster configure runs.
 It also installs packages into `/opt`, creates file lists, etc.

-## Cross-Compile Instructions:

-	$ cp KEEP/config.cross .
-	$ vi config.cross # set your vars
-	$ A=microblaze CONFIG=./config.cross utils/setup-rootfs.sh # initialize rootfs
-	$ A=microblaze CONFIG=./config.cross butch install nano # start building stuff

-Much like a native build, a config file is copied and edited.
-`utils/setup-rootfs.sh` is run instead of `./build-stage0` to construct the new root.
-Finally, we use `butch` to start cross-compiling and installing packages into it.

 ## After Compiling